codyngpriest/alx-low_level_programming/0x08-recursion/README.md

 # This is a function that returns the value of x raised to the power of y.
 5. Your subconscious is looking for the dreamer
 # This is a function that returns the natural square root of a number.
+6. Inception.
+Is it possible?
+# This is a function that returns 1 if the input integer is a prime number, otherwise return 0.